 One way these TPLC considerations for devices can be achieved is through the implementation and adoption of a Secure Product Development Framework (SPDF).
+An SPDF, as described in this guidance, is a set of processes that reduce the number and severity of vulnerabilities in products throughout the device lifecycle.
+Examples of such frameworks exist in many sectors including the medical device sector.

+Risk management for device manufacturers is the essential systematic practice of identifying, analyzing, evaluating, controlling, and monitoring risk throughout the product lifecycle to ensure that the devices they manufacture are safe and effective.
+The Quality System (QS) regulation in 21 CFR Part 820 explicitly addresses risk management activities in 21 CFR 820.30(g).
+Although FDA is currently in the process of rulemaking to revise the QS regulation, including 21 CFR 820.30(g), should FDA finalize the rule as proposed, the concept of risk management as described in 21 CFR 820.30(g) would remain.

-An SPDF is a set of processes that reduce the number and severity of vulnerabilities in products throughout the device lifecycle.
-Examples of such frameworks exist in many device sectors including the medical device sector.
-The recommendations contained in this guidance document, when finalized, are intended to supplement FDA’s “Postmarket Management of Cybersecurity in Medical Devices,” “Cybersecurity for Networked Medical Devices Containing Off-the-Shelf (OTS) Software” and “Guidance for the Content of Premarket Submissions for Software Contained in Medical Devices.”
-When finalized, this guidance will replace the final guidance “Content of Premarket Submissions for Management of Cybersecurity in Medical Devices.”
+The recommendations contained in this guidance document are intended to supplement FDA’s “Postmarket Cybersecurity Guidance,Cybersecurity for Networked Medical Devices Containing Off-the-Shelf (OTS) Software,” and “Content of Premarket Submissions for Device Software Functions,” hereafter referred to as the “Premarket Software Guidance.”
+This guidance replaces the 2014 final guidance “Content of Premarket Submissions for Management of Cybersecurity in Medical Devices.”

-The recommendations in this guidance also generally align with or expand upon the recommendations in the Pre-Market Considerations for Medical Device Cybersecurity section of the International Medical Device Regulators Forum final guidance “Principles and Practices for Medical Device Cybersecurity,” issued March 2020.
+The recommendations in this guidance also generally align with or expand upon the recommendations in the Pre-Market Considerations for Medical Device Cybersecurity section of the International Medical Device Regulators Forum (IMDRF) final guidance “Principles and Practices for Medical Device Cybersecurity,” issued March 2020.

+Additionally, section 3305 of the Consolidated Appropriations Act, 2023, enacted on December 29, 2022, added section 524B “Ensuring Cybersecurity of Medical Devices” to the FD&C Act.
+Under section 524B(a) of the FD&C Act, a person who submits a 510(k), PMA, PDP, De Novo, or HDE for a device that meets the definition of a cyber device, as defined under section 524B(c) of the FD&C Act, is required to submit information to ensure that cyber devices meet the cybersecurity requirements under section 524B(b) of the FD&C Act.
+Section 524B(c) of the FD&C Act defines “cyber device” as a device that “(1) includes software validated, installed, or authorized by the sponsor as a device or in a device; (2) has the ability to connect to the internet; and (3) contains any such technological characteristics validated, installed, or authorized by the sponsor that could be vulnerable to cybersecurity threats.”
+The recommendations in this guidance are intended to help manufacturers meet their obligations under section 524B of the FD&C Act.

 IV.
 General Principles

 This section provides general principles for device cybersecurity relevant to device manufacturers.
-These principles, found throughout this guidance document, are important to the improvement of device cybersecurity and, when followed, are expected to have a positive impact on patient safety.
+The principles in this guidance document are important to the improvement of device cybersecurity and, when followed, are expected to have a positive impact on the safety and effectiveness of the device.
+The recommendations in this guidance cover all relevant cybersecurity considerations that may affect device safety and effectiveness, including but not limited to software, hardware, and firmware.

-A. Cybersecurity is Part of Device Safety and the Quality System Regulations
+A. Cybersecurity is Part of Device Safety and the Quality System Regulation

 Device manufacturers must establish and follow quality systems to help ensure that their products consistently meet applicable requirements and specifications.
-These quality systems requirements are found in Quality System Regulation (QSR) in 21 CFR Part 820.
+The quality systems requirements are found in the QS regulation in 21 CFR Part 820.
 Depending on the device, QS requirements may be relevant at the premarket stage, postmarket stage, or both.